qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [same as input]

        Default: ``[Create temporary layer]``
-     - Specify the output (input copy with geometry) layer One of:
+     - Specify the output (input copy with geometry) layer.
+       One of:

        * Create Temporary Layer (``TEMPORARY_OUTPUT``)
        * Save to File...
        * Save to Geopackage...
-       * Save to PostGIS Table
+       * Save to PostGIS Table...

        The file encoding can also be changed here.